 Below is a sample of what the course outline looked like at one point when the two-week format was followed and is a typical example of what students could expect from the course.

 At the end of the nine week course round, the final week was dedicated to exploring the same group astral goal as the Astral Travel and Dreams course.
-This structure allowed for a great chance of success with this practice, as participants had spent the previous eight weeks exploring exercises that strengthened inner faculties like concentration, intuition, and the ability to astral project.
+This structure allowed for an increased chance of success with this practice, as participants had spent the previous eight weeks exploring exercises that strengthened inner faculties like concentration, intuition, and the ability to astral project.